Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 The different numerical values are represented depending on the opacity of the color, so that those more relevant (both positively and negatively) will have a more solid color, while those closer to the value 0 will be a more white color.
-The length of each of the possible values of a feature represents the number of occurrences of that value within the dataset, so that the longer values have more presence while the smaller ones have little occurrence in the data.
+The length of each of the possible values of a feature represents the number of occurrences of that value within the dataset, so that the longest values have more presence while the smallest ones have little occurrence in the data.

 &nbsp;
 ### Features-values importance (by target)
 This graph displays the specific contribution values for the feature/value pairs.
-This can be positive (represented in red) or negative.(representado en azul)
+This can be positive (red) or negative (blue).

 It is important to note that the values shown are the same as those shown on the HeatMap.